iyer-karthik/covid19infobot/README.md

 6. Move into the repository and run\
  `python3.7 -m pip install -r requirements.txt`

+7. Set up your Bot User OAuth Access Token as an environment variable called 'SLACK-BOT-TOKEN'.

-7. Finally run `python 3.7 main.py YOUR-BOT-TOKEN`
+8. Finally run `python 3.7 main.py`

-8. If you want the script to keep running even after you log out of the instance, run it in a Screen session
+9. If you want the script to keep running even after you log out of the instance, run it in a Screen session

 ```
 # From within the repository folder
 screen -R deploy
-python3.7 main.py YOUR-BOT-TOKEN
+python3.7 main.py
 ```